hyperf/hyperf/docs/en/pool.md

 composer require hyperf/pool
 ```

-## Why the pool needed?
+## Why do we need a connection pool?

-When the amount of concurrency is very low, the connection can be temporarily established.
-However, when the service throughput reaches hundreds or thousands of magnitude, frequent `Connect` and `Close` may become a bottleneck of the service.
-Practically, when the service is started, several connections can be established and stored in a queue.
-When needed, one is taken from the queue and used, and then returned to the queue after use.
-The data structure of this queue is maintained by the connection pool.
+When concurrency is low, connections can be established on demand.
+However, when service throughput reaches hundreds or thousands of requests, frequent `Connect` and `Close` operations can become a bottleneck.
+By establishing a set of connections when the service starts and keeping them in a queue, you can retrieve a connection when needed, use it, and return it to the queue afterward.
+Maintaining this queue is the responsibility of the connection pool.

-## Usage
+## Using a connection pool

-For the components provided by Hyperf, the connection pool has been adapted.
-No perception in use.
-Hyperf automatically completes the acquisition and return of the connection.
+For official Hyperf components, connection pools are already integrated.
+You do not need to manage them explicitly; the underlying framework automatically handles the acquisition and release of connections.

 ## Custom connection pool

-To define a connection pool, you first need to implement a subclass that inherits `Hyperf\Pool\Pool` and implements the abstract method `createConnection`, and an object that implements the `Hyperf\Contract\ConnectionInterface` interface should be returned.
-A demo shown as follow:
+To define a connection pool, you first need to implement a subclass that extends `Hyperf\Pool\Pool` and implement the abstract method `createConnection`.
+This method must return an object that implements the `Hyperf\Contract\ConnectionInterface` interface.
+Your custom connection pool is then ready to use.
+See the example below:

 ```php
 <?php
 namespace App\Pool;